Canon EOS R1 Review

 A great Canon EOS focus point selection feature originally introduced on the EOS M5 is the tap, touch, and drag AF touchscreen interface.
 That feature has been included in all EOS mirrorless interchangeable lens cameras since — that is, until the EOS R3 and now the R1.
 Apparently, Canon thought you had sufficient AF area positioning tools available, with the Smart Controllers providing similar functionality.

 Remember the Canon EOS-3 film camera with the eye-controlled AF?
 That feature was vastly improved and included in the R3.
 The next iteration of Eye Control AF is back, with redesigned optics and an improved algorithm increasing the detection rate by about 2x that of the R3.
-Do you want the camera to figure out which subject to focus on?
-Just look at it.
+Just look at the subject you want the camera to focus on.

 The R1's Eye Control AF allows the photographer to position the AF point or area at the speed of look.
 Look at the subject, and the AF selection is there, with no buttons to press or touchpad to slide across.